Lombiq/Orchard-Dojo-Library/CoreLibrary/Training/TrainingMethodologies.md

 Since intensive courses should be tailored to the participants' needs the following points are just outlines and tips.
 Time constraint is also a factor that determines how in-depth the training can be, how many demonstrations can be carried out and how big is the part of the API that's only shown.

-- Live demonstration of the usage of Orchard APIs
+- Live demonstration of the usage of Orchard APIs.
-- Live demonstration of some inner workings with the debugger (e.g. demonstrating how the tree of shapes is built up)
+- Live demonstration of some inner workings with t.he debugger (e.g. demonstrating how the tree of shapes is built up)
 - Showing aspects of the Orchard API without running them just so participants can get to know what piece of API to look for when they want to achieve something (e.g. `IMediaFileStore` is a good candidate: it's easy to use but one needs to know about it).
 - Few hour-long hackathon with a certain aim (e.g. to develop a module that's needed by the participants)
 - Code review: participants write some code on their own, then the trainer checks them and comments on them line by line with code review tools.
 Common mistakes can be discussed with the whole group.

+If the course is online then also record if the client would like it.
+For an online course break days can be added too, with no training taking place: That way participants can catch up with their daily activities, have a chance to digest what was learned, are encouraged to try out everything themselves, and come back with questions for the next occasion.